ZoeyLLL/ZoeyLLL/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+I’m Zoey Lyu, studying computer science, and neuroscience @UNC-Chapel Hill
-- 🌱 I’m currently learning ...
+- 🔭 I’m currently working on cognitive science and multi-modal
-- 👯 I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on AI4Science projects
-- 🤔 I’m looking for help with ...
+- 📫 How to reach me: zoeylyu11 [at] gmail.com
-- 💬 Ask me about ...
+- ⚡ Fun fact: 1.
+I am intrigued by brain-computer interface and biomechatronics

-- 📫 How to reach me: ...
+2. I was trapped by heavy rain in Queensland, Australia for a week

-- 😄 Pronouns: ...
+3. In mandarin, my name means ✨rythm of the sea 🌊，pronouncing as hǎi yùn

-- ⚡ Fun fact: ...
+4. Talk to me if you want to be my friend
 -->